Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Method

-Our idea is to modify the float precision model to predict points $(x(q), y(q))$ on the low-order Hilbert curve instead of the original scalar quantity $q$.
-Ideally, the error between the ground truth (GT) and predicted points for the float model should span along the Hilbert curve.
-However, for a real model, predicted values $(x, y)$ may not have an exact match with any $(x(q), y(q))$.
-Additionally, the quantization error will shift predicted points $(x, y)$ away from the Hilbert curve.
-To convert arbitrary point $(x, y)$ back to 1D value, we link $(x, y)$ to the closest point on Hilbert curve:
+For a full-precision and quantized models, predicted values $(x, y)$ will not have an exact match with any $(x(q), y(q))$.
+To convert arbitrary point $(x, y)$ back to 1D value, we link $(x, y)$ to the closest point on the Hilbert curve: